 I first tried this dish when I was living in London.
 My South African friend Philip decided to introduce this little Italian girl to Lebanese food and I was hooked.
 You’d think that there wouldn’t be many differences in our food given that we border the same Mediterranean Sea.
 There is nothing like Tabbouleh in Italy, at least not where I’m from, unfortunately for me.
 It took until I was in my mid-twenties to add this dish to my repertoire.
 This salad is great for any summer buffet and can be easily made Gluten-Free using cooked quinoa instead of the traditional bulgur.
 This recipe is adapted from the Gourmet cookbook.

-2 cups finely chopped fresh flat-leaf parsley (leaves, not stems)
+- 2 cups (120 g) finely chopped fresh flat-leaf parsley (leaves, not stems)

 - Stir together bulgur and 1 tablespoon oil in a heat-proof bowl.

 - Pour 1 cup boiling water over bulgur, then cover bowl tightly with a well-sealing lid and let stand for 15 minutes or cook the quinoa until tender.

 - Drain grain in a sieve, pressing on it to remove excess liquid.

 - Transfer grain to a bowl and toss with remaining 2 tablespoons olive oil and remaining ingredients until well combined.

 Earlier this year my husband’s grandmother passed away at the ripe old age of 97.
 She was a bright, industrious woman with lots of verve, who kept up her crossword puzzles and political reading (almost) until the end.
 She was also a great cook, and this recipe was introduced to me as my father-in-law’s favorite dish as a child.
 I am looking forward to making him my rendition the next time I see him.
 Come and cook with us!

 - 3 tbsp olive oil